 What Happens during Equity Market Crisis?1

-When equity markets go down, the vast majority of investors are long biased to equity, including Hedge Funds, and they realize losses.
-Losses represent periods when investors are more likely to be governed by behavioral bias and emotional based decision making.
-When this is coupled with the widespread use of institutionalized drawdown, leverage and risk limits which are all triggered by losses, increased volatility and increased correlation, given an investment community which is fundamentally long biased, equity losses will force or drive large groups of investors into action.
-When large groups of investors are forced into action, liquidity disappears, credit issues come to the forefront, fundamental valuation becomes less relevant, and persistent trends occur across all markets while investors fervently attempt to change their positions desperately seeking liquidity.
+When equity markets go down, the vast majority of investors are long-biased to equity, including Hedge Funds, and they realize losses.
+Losses represent periods when investors are more likely to be governed by behavioral bias and emotional-based decision-making.
+When this is coupled with the widespread use of institutionalized drawdown, leverage, and risk limits which are all triggered by losses, increased volatility, and increased correlation, given an investment community that is fundamentally long-biased, equity losses will force or drive large groups of investors into action.
+When large groups of investors are forced into action, liquidity disappears, credit issues come to the forefront, fundamental valuation becomes less relevant, and persistent trends occur across all markets while investors fervently attempt to change their positions, desperately seeking liquidity.

 Why Can Managed Futures Deliver Crisis Alpha?

-Managed Futures trade in a wide range of asset classes primarily in futures, they do not exhibit a long bias to equity, and they generally follow systematic trading strategies.
+Managed Futures trade in a wide range of asset classes, primarily in futures, they do not exhibit a long bias to equity, and they generally follow systematic trading strategies.
 Futures markets are extremely liquid and credit solvent and they remain more liquid and credit solvent than other markets during times of crisis.
-Although Managed Futures are also subject to institutionalized drawdown, risk and loss limits, trading primarily in futures guarantees they will be less affected by the reduced liquidity and credit solvency issues that accompany market crisis events.
-Given their lack of long bias to equities and systematic trading style, Managed Futures will also be less susceptible to the behavioral effects which also accompany market crisis.
-Putting all of this together, Managed Futures strategies are adaptable, liquid, systematic and void of long equity bias making them less susceptible to the trap which almost all investors fall into during an equity crisis.
-Following the onset of a market crisis, a Managed Futures strategy will be one of the select (few) strategies which are able to adapt to take advantage of the persistent trends across the wide range of asset classes they trade in delivering crisis alpha to their investors.
-It is important to also note that Managed Futures are not timing the onset of an equity markets crisis, they are profiting from a wide range of opportunities across asset classes following the onset of a market crisis (this includes currencies, bonds, short rates, soft commodities, energies, metals and equity indices and it is explained further in the section Crisis Alpha and Portfolio Management).
-The characteristics of Managed Futures and their implications during equity market crisis are summarized below.
+Although Managed Futures are also subject to institutionalized drawdown, risk, and loss limits, trading primarily in futures guarantees, they will be less affected by the reduced liquidity and credit solvency issues accompanying market crisis events.
+Given their lack of long bias to equities and systematic trading style, Managed Futures will also be less susceptible to the behavioral effects accompanying a market crisis.
+Putting all of this together, Managed Futures strategies are adaptable, liquid, systematic, and void of long equity bias, making them less susceptible to the trap which almost all investors fall into during an equity crisis.
+Following the onset of a market crisis, a Managed Futures strategy will be one of the select (few) strategies that can adapt to take advantage of the persistent trends across the wide range of asset classes they trade in delivering crisis alpha to their investors.
+It is important also to note that Managed Futures are not timing the onset of an equity markets crisis; they are profiting from a wide range of opportunities across asset classes following the onset of a market crisis (this includes currencies, bonds, short rates, soft commodities, energies, metals, and equity indices and it is explained further in the section Crisis Alpha and Portfolio Management).
+The characteristics of Managed Futures and their implications during equity market crises are summarized below.